 Hannibal: Hey, Cordell.
 Why don't you push him in?
 You can always say it was me.

 In The Pink Panther Strikes Again, Former Chief Inspector Dreyfus is killed when his Bavarian castle is disintegrated by his own doomsday weapon.
 It was supposed to be fired at England, but Clouseau hoist himself into the castle with a conveniently placed catapult.
 He proceeds to land on the doomsday machine, causing it to swivel around and hit Dreyfus instead, who has his legs disintegrated.
 Then the doomsday device overloads and starts to dissolve the rest of the castle.
 The last thing we see of Dreyfus is him slowly vanishing while playing the organ that any self-respecting villain must have in his Bavarian castle hideout.

 In the first Transformers live action movie, the Decepticon Frenzy is killed by one of many CD like 'throwing stars' which he himself fired.
 The thing arced in mid-air and came right back at him.

 Starscream's Chronic Backstabbing Disorder comes back to bite him in his shiny, metal ass terminally this time in Transformers: The Movie when he dumps the badly damaged Megatron out into space.
 This puts Megatron in a position to be found by Unicron and reformatted into Galvatron.
 Naturally, Galvatron decides to test his new weapons out on Starscream.

-In Spider-Man, The Green Goblin is stabbed in the chest by his own glider after trying to use it to kill Spider-Man (Spider-Man senses it, and quickly gets out of the way).
+In Spider-Man, The Green Goblin is stabbed in the chest by his own glider after trying to use it to kill Spider-Man (he senses it, and quickly gets out of the way).
 This led the Goblin's son to believe Spider-Man killed his father.